In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 So we’re done with the basics.
 I guess it’s time to spill the beans 😉

-Part 2: Three Powerful Expired Domain Strategies in the Affiliate Space
+Part 2: Three Powerful Aged Domain Strategies in the Affiliate Space

-I always get queries about expired domain strategies.
+I always get queries about aged domain strategies.
 Like daily!

 But you know what’s the best part of it?